bobistefxA54/bobistefx/README.md

 🔥 **TypeScript** - React

-Currently Learning: 🤖 **Python** - AI/ML
+🤖 **Python** - AI/ML (Currently learning)

-I am always curious and open to learning new things, diving deeper, and specializing in specific technologies.
+# I am always curious and open to learning new things, diving deeper, and specializing in specific technologies.